-- 1. Family Interview and Tour A tour or open house visit is the first step to admissions.
+1. Family Interview and Tour - A tour or open house visit is the first step to admissions.
 It is during this time a prospective family will learn more about St. Ray's approach to teaching and learning.
-A tour can be scheduled or an RSVP given for an open house by calling our school at 815-722-6626 or by completing the request for information form on our website. - 2.
-Completed application packet If after learning more about St. Ray's, you feel your values and view on education align with St. Raymond, then the prospective family must submit an application with the required application fee to our school office.
-The following documentation is also needed at that time: - Your child's original birth certificate (will be photocopied and returned)
+A tour can be scheduled or an RSVP given for an open house by calling our school at 815-722-6626 or by completing the request for information form on our website.

-- Copy of baptismal certificate (if applicable) - Your child/ren's report cards for the past two years and any standardized test scores - 3.
+- 2. Completed application packet If after learning more about St. Ray's, you feel your values and view on education align with St. Raymond, then the prospective family must submit an application with the required application fee to our school office.
+The following documentation is also needed at that time: - Your child's original birth certificate (will be photocopied and returned) - Copy of baptismal certificate (if applicable) - Your child/ren's report cards for the past two years and any standardized test scores - o A completed Student History and Questionnaire for each child applying to St. Ray's - Teacher Recommendation Form (Grades 1-8) - 3.
 Student Assessment and Shadow Day The school office will then contact transfer families to set up a date and time to take a math and reading inventory.
 This can be combined with a shadow day on a mutually determined date between the family and St. Ray's. - 4.
 Admissions decision is made -A formal letter of acceptance are sent to families on the 15th and 30th of each month.